Dental Hygienist Jobs in USA with Visa Sponsorship

 Can dental hygienists get H-1B sponsorship in the U.S.?

 It is difficult but not impossible.
-H-1B requires a bachelor's degree minimum, so hygienists with BSDH degrees working at university dental schools or nonprofit health centers have the strongest cases.
+H-1B visa requires a bachelor's degree minimum, so hygienists with BSDH degrees working at university dental schools or nonprofit health centers have the strongest cases.
 General dental office positions requiring only an associate's degree are unlikely to receive H-1B approval.

 What is the typical salary for Dental Hygienist roles?